 The best training shoes for flat feet are cross trainers with stabilizing features.

 What are the best cross training shoes for high arches?

-The best cross training shoes for high arches are the most flexible and supportive neutral training shoes because an elevated arch makes the foot rigid (or less flexible) during different phases of the gait cycle.
+The best cross training shoes for high arches are the most flexible and supportive neutral training shoes.